-15. Employment Agreements
+14. Employment Agreements

 The Company has employment agreements with certain members of its executive management team.
 These agreements include, among other things, contractually stated base level salaries and a structured cash incentive compensation program dependent upon the Company achieving certain targeted financial results.
 The agreements typically provide for certain targets such as an EBITDA target, an Operating Margin target and a Safety target, which may be varied from time to time by agreement between the Company and the management executive, as well as a discretionary component.
 In the event such a member of the executive management team is terminated due to certain events as defined in such officer's agreement, the employee will continue to receive salary, bonus and other payments for the full remaining term of the agreement.
-The current term of these employment agreements expires on December 31, 2019 and automatically extends each year thereafter on January 1st, for an additional year.
+The current term of these employment agreements expires on December 31, 2020 and automatically extends each year thereafter on January 1st, for an additional year.

-16. Condensed Consolidating Financial Statements of Guarantors
+15. Condensed Consolidating Financial Statements of Guarantors

-The following tables present the condensed consolidating historical financial statements as of December 31, 2016 and 2015, and for each of the two years ended December 31, 2016, for the domestic subsidiaries of the Company that serve as guarantors of the Company's 2019 convertible senior notes, 2020 senior notes and 2021 senior notes and the financial results for the Company's subsidiaries that do not serve as guarantors.
-The guarantor subsidiaries of the 2019 convertible senior notes, 2020 senior notes and 2021 senior notes are 100% owned by the Company.
-The guarantees are full and unconditional and joint and several and, prior to 2015, all of the Company's non-guarantor subsidiaries were minor as defined in the Securities and Exchange Commission regulations.
+The following tables present the condensed consolidating historical financial statements as of December 31, 2017 2016, and 2015, and for each of the two years ended December 31, 2017, for the domestic subsidiaries of the Company that serve as guarantors of the Company's 2019 convertible senior notes, 2020 senior notes and 2021 senior notes and the financial results for the Company's subsidiaries that do not serve as guarantors.
+The guarantor subsidiaries of the 2019 convertible senior notes, 2020 senior notes are 100% owned by the Company and the guarantees are full and unconditional and joint and several.
 The non-guarantor subsidiaries of such notes include all of the Company's foreign subsidiaries.